 A tranquil hideaway

 Murin-an is a modern Japanese garden, designed to give you a different view at every turn.
 Its construction was completed in 1896 but despite its historical significance and stunning beauty, it remains among the lesser-visited sights of Kyoto .
 It's name, in fact, alludes to the relatively quiet location of this garden.

 Yamagata Aritomo, the prominent Meiji-Era (1868-1912) statesman, was closely involved in its construction.

 It was around this time that the monumental Lake Biwa canal was completed.
 This project was designed to direct water from the largest lake in Japan to Kyoto , to generate hydroelectric power.
 Yamagata took advantage of this development to create the numerous streams, ponds, and waterfalls you will find here among the perfectly manicured moss and trees.

-The garden itself was designed by master Ogawa Jihei (1860-1933), the seventh-generation gardener in a prominent gardening family.
+The garden itself was created by Ogawa Jihei (1860-1933), a famous seventh-generation gardener in a prominent gardening family.

 A symbol of Westernization

 Yamagata was a pivotal figure in the Meiji Restoration, which brought the 264-year-long reign of the shogunate regime to an end, replaced with a new government with the emperor at its head.
 Yamagata had originally opposed opening Japan up to foreign trade.
 However, realizing that Japan could not stand up to Western military might, he set about modernizing the Japanese army as Prime Minister.

 One of the three buildings in this garden is a Western-style red brick structure which now serves as a museum.
 The second floor is still laid out with the original furnishings and lavish artworks.